 Partly due to how many people are in need of opioid addiction treatment at this moment in time, medications like Suboxone and naltrexone are readily available at most facilities throughout the country.
 At JourneyPure, we lead the pack with our medication-assisted treatment in Clarksville.

 Our team is comprised of psychologists, therapists, counselors, and other mental and medical professionals that work cohesively to help each and every client stop their abuse of opioids and get into recovery.

-With our dedicated approach to ensuring that all clients get sober and develop the tools to maintain their recovery, medication-assisted treatment in Clarksville remains a top resource in the area for those wanting to stop their opioid addiction.
+With our dedicated approach to ensuring that all clients get sober and develop the tools to maintain their recovery, medication-assisted treatment remains a top resource in the area for those wanting to stop their opioid addiction.

 MAT can be the answer that you have been looking for.
 We understand how deeply painful and destructive opioid addiction can be, and we know that it has likely taken you a great deal of courage to reach out and ask for help.
 By participating in our program, you can address the physical and psychological aspects of your wellbeing, all while restoring your emotional and spiritual health.

 When you begin medication-assisted treatment in Clarksville, you will immediately benefit from the support of the staff and the medication that you have been prescribed, as you will likely begin your treatment through detox.

-Medications like methadone and buprenorphine are able to help minimize the pain associated with withdrawal symptoms, decrease the amount of withdrawal symptoms that develop, and help prevent overwhelming cravings for more opioid abuse.
+Medications like Suboxone and naltrexone are able to help minimize the pain associated with withdrawal symptoms, decrease the amount of withdrawal symptoms that develop, and help prevent overwhelming cravings for more opioid abuse.
 As a result, the process of detox is much less distressing and usually does not last as long.